This post may contain affiliate links which help support Girls Can Grill.

 How to tell when chicken wings are done

-To check this, place an instant read digital meat thermometer into the thickest part of the meat without touching the bone.
+To check this, place a digital instant-read thermometer into the thickest part of the meat without touching the bone.

 How to serve smoked chicken wings